Optimization Problems for Machine Learning: A Survey

 \subsection{Decision Trees}

-Decision trees are classical models for making a decision or classification using splitting rules organized into tree data structure.
+Decision trees are classical models for making a decision or classification using splitting rules organized into \revtwoCG{a} tree data structure.
 Tree-based methods are non-parametric models that partition the predictor space into sub-regions and then yield a prediction based on statistical indicators (e.g., median and mode) of the segmented training data.
 Decision trees can be used for both regression and classification problems.

-For regression trees, the splitting of the training dataset into distinct and non-overlapping regions can be done using a top-down recursive binary splitting procedure.
-Starting from a single-region tree, one iteratively searches for (typically univariate) cutpoint $b$ for predictor $X_j$ such that the tree with the two splitted regions $\{X| X_j < b\}$ and $\{X| X_j \geq b\}$ has the greatest possible reduction in the residual sum of squares $\displaystyle\sum_{i: x_i \in R_1(j,b)} (y_i - \hat{y}_{R_1})^2 + \sum_{i: x_i \in R_2(j,b)} (y_i - \hat{y}_{R_2})^2$, where $\hat{y}_R$ denotes the mean response for the training observations in region $R$.
-A multivariate split is of the form $\{X| a^T x < b\}$, where $a$ is a vector.
-Another optimization criterion is a measure of purity \cite{breiman1984classification}, such as Gini's index in classification problems.
-To limit overfitting, it is possible to prune a decision tree so as to obtain subtrees minimizing, for example, cost complexity.
-For classification problems, \cite{breiman1984classification} highlights that, given their greedy nature, the classical methods based on recursive splitting do not lead to the global optimality of the decision tree which limits the accuracy of decision trees.
-Since building optimal binary decision trees is known to be NP-hard \cite{HYAFIL197615}, heuristic approaches based on mathematical programming paradigms, such as linear optimization \cite{bennett1992decision}, continuous optimization \cite{bennett1996optimal}, dynamic programming \cite{6982798, AZAD2014368, cox1989heuristic, 1674938}, have been proposed.
+For regression trees, the splitting of the training dataset into distinct and non-overlapping regions can be done using a top-down recursive binary splitting procedure. \revtwoJS{Starting from a root node that contains the full dataset, a cut that splits the data into distinct sets is identified.
+For the case of a univariate cut (i.e., involving only a single feature), the cutpoint $b$ for feature $j$ is the one that leads to the two splitted regions $R_1=\{x_i| x_{ij} < b\}$ and $R_2=\{x_i| x_{ij} \geq b\}$} that have the greatest possible reduction in the \mbox{residual sum of squares $\displaystyle\sum_{i: x_i \in R_1(j,b)} (y_i - \hat{y}_{R_1})^2 + \sum_{i: x_i \in R_2(j,b)} (y_i - \hat{y}_{R_2})^2,$} where $\hat{y}_R$ denotes the mean response for the training observations in region $R$.
+A multivariate split is of the form $a^T x_i < b$, where $a$ is a vector.
+Another optimization criterion is the measure of purity~\cite{breiman1984classification} such as Gini's index in classification problems.
+For classification problems, \cite{breiman1984classification} highlights that, given their greedy nature, the classical methods based on recursive splitting do not lead to the global optimality of the decision tree.
+Since building optimal binary decision trees is known to be $\mathcal{NP}$-hard \cite{HYAFIL197615}, heuristic approaches based on mathematical programming paradigms, such as linear optimization~\cite{bennett1992decision}, continuous optimization \cite{bennett1996optimal}, \revtwoJS{and} dynamic programming \cite{6982798, AZAD2014368, cox1989heuristic, 1674938}, have been proposed.